MonsieurV/py-findpeaks/README.md

 ## How to make your choice?

-When you're selecting searching local maxima in signals, you might consider:
+When you're selecting an algorithm, you might consider:

 * The function interface